 Chace, Jameson F. and Robert C. Tweit.
-1999.
+(1999).
 Greater Pewee (Contopus pertinax), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Partners in Flight.
-2017.
-Avian Conservation Assessment Database.
-2017.
+(2020).
+Avian Conservation Assessment Database, version 2020.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.